jkeefe/newmark-design-development/README.md

 Also known as the syllabus, here's the rundown of what we'll cover in our weeks together:

-## 1. How the internet works

-- Let's make sure we all understand how that information zips around
-- We'll build and dissect a simple website in minutes
-- In a few more, we'll build and dissect a dynamic website.

-## 2. Build a texting service

-We'll learn how to set up a simple texting system, and then use our fabulous website to make it more interesting.
+## Class 1 • Basic internetting

+First we'll meet each other and review the plan for this class.

+Then we'll dive in, making sure we all understand how information zips around the internet and the basics of an that most basic of internet services: A web page.
+We'll craft a basic "static" page using Glitch, review all of its components, and then make a simple "dynamic" site.

+## Class 2 • Roll your own information service

+When your project needs relies on custom data only you have, you may need to get into some code.
+We'll add a database to our service to serve up data available nowhere else.

-## 3. Making a smarter service
+## Class 3 • Texting as a service

-We can make our service even more interesting with a simple database.

-## 4. APIs

-## 5. Conversational interface intro

-## 6.
+Today we'll turn our sweet service into a tool you can use via texting.

-## Make bots to do your bidding
+## Class 4 • Make bots to do your bidding

 - Every time Donald Trump tweets, put it in a spreadsheet
 - Every time it's at or below 32 degrees send a tweet